 Cybersecurity can be used to counteract three types of threats: cybercrime, where single people or groups attack systems for financial gain, cyber warfare, often related to information gathering and politically motivated, and cyber-terrorism, which is intended to undermine electronic systems and cause panic or fear.

-There are several different types of possible cyberattacks:
+There are several different types of possible cyber threats:

-- Social engineering – The psychological manipulation of individuals to obtain confidential information; often overlaps with phishing.
+The psychological manipulation of individuals to obtain confidential information – this often overlaps with phishing.

 Read more about the most increasing types of cyber threats!